Skip to Content

 Scotland’s capital city is one of the most beautiful urban areas in the UK.
 It’s also on the coast, stuffed full of museums, galleries and parks, an entertainment powerhouse, and it has a literal mountain in the middle of it!

 Of course, people flock to Edinburgh for the Fringe every summer, or almost every summer at least, but the city has plenty to offer year round.
-In fact their Hogmanay (new year) celebrations are world famous.
+In fact their Hogmanay (New Year) celebrations are world famous.

 How to get there: From King’s Cross, Edinburgh is a 4 hour and 46 minute fast train away.